zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 });
 ```

-Now the `mapInto` function is working as expected.
+Consequently, the `mapInto` function is working as expected, by using the child lifetime manager and the `registerForDispose` command.

 ## Loading Data